 - Value release over longer periods of time

 If your organisation has also progressed beyond publishing, your current CMS may have already presented you with challenges.
 But how can you assess if it is inhibiting your digital strategy?

-To deliver a digital user experience, your website needs to provide the entry point for may interconnected systems.
-When you consider whether your current CMS is fit for purpose, you should assess its capacity to draw data from, and transmit data to other systems in your digital arsenal.
+To deliver a digital user experience, your website needs to provide the entry point for many interconnected systems.
+When you consider whether your current CMS is fit for purpose, you should assess its capacity to draw data from and transmit data to other systems in your digital arsenal.

 “More two-thirds of marketers feel that having a customer experience that spans multiple channels is important.”